aaronparker/aaronparker.github.io/_posts/2015-09-05-appv5-faq-what-versions-windows.md

 tags:
   - App-V
 ---
 Operating system support for App-V is ultimately determined by the [Microsoft Product Support Lifecycle](https://support.microsoft.com/en-us/lifecycle).
-You can search the Product Support Lifecycle page for [&#8220;Application Virtualization&#8221; to return the product lifecycle for all versions of App-V](https://support.microsoft.com/en-us/lifecycle/search?sort=PN&alpha=application%20virtualization&Filter=FilterNO).
+You can search the Product Support Lifecycle page for ["Application Virtualization" to return the product lifecycle for all versions of App-V](https://support.microsoft.com/en-us/lifecycle/search?sort=PN&alpha=application%20virtualization&Filter=FilterNO).
 This FAQ covers the most recent version of App-V: 5.1.

 # Application Virtualization Components